 So rear disc brakes offer practically no advantage.
-The disadvantage of disc brakes – a more complicated and less reliable park brake.
-Plus greater overall cost.
+The disadvantage of disc brakes – higher cost and a more complicated and expensive hand brake.
 You want more cost for a less reliable, more complicated hand brake with no performance benefits for the intended application?
 No. The best solution for this case are rear drum brakes.

 Why do many cars have four wheel disc brakes?
 Why do American pickups have rear disc brakes?
 Mainly it’s marketing and fashion.
 It appeals to fashionable people.
 Rear drum brakes are not trendy – they don’t look as nice through your 19 inch mag wheels.
 Four wheel discs are also useful in circumstances that require repeated high speed application of brakes – for example racing.
 So if you are fashionable and / or racing then 4 wheel disc brakes are the right tools for the job.
 For carrying you and your stuff reliably and economically in remote areas – front discs and rear drums are perfect.
 Forget about the marketing bullcrap.

 You might argue that, for the small extra cost, manufacturers should just bite the bullet and go with four wheel discs across the board.
 In isolation this seems like a reasonable thing to do.
-But apply this philosophy consistently throughout a design, whilst simultaneously maintaining costs to meet the target market, and you end up with a very fashionable pile of crap.
+But apply this philosophy consistently throughout the entire design of a vehicle, whilst simultaneously maintaining costs to meet the target market, and you end up with a very fashionable pile of crap.
 Like a Jeep.

 My model hilux , with the D4D 1KD-FTV diesel engine, is quiet enough at all speeds to be able to chill out to some tunes and easily hold a conversation.
 But the engine is still easily recognisable as being diesel.
 Heavy duty, truck-like diesel.
 Yeah, that’s the sound of getting shit done.
 That’s the sound of heading off to the bush.
 It reminds me of childhood camping missions with my old man in his old 60 series diesel landcruiser.

 Apparently some newer diesels are quieter and sound less diesel like.
 This has exactly zero appeal to me.
 My car is already quiet enough to listen to music and comfortably have a conversation.
 Why does it need to be quieter?
 Because of marketing?
-I find it amusing that, in some forums, I see people discussing how a certain engine is much noisier than another, with the quieter one of course assumed to be better.
+I find it amusing that, in some forums, I see people discussing how a certain engine is much noisier than another, with the quieter one assumed to be better.
 Then in another part of the forum they’re talking about putting in a bigger exhaust and removing the muffler and then reporting how good it sounds.
 So both quieter and louder are simultaneously better!
 Spend money upgrading to the quieter new model.
 Spend more money on after market parts to make it louder.

 Manual vs Auto

 Autos sap motors of their life, making them feel dull, sloppy and boring.
-I recall on several occasions where a person, accustomed to automatics, has driven a 4 cylinder manual and stating something along the lines of “perky little car you got there.”
+I experienced many times where a person, accustomed to automatics, has driven a 4 cylinder manual and stating something along the lines of “perky little car you got there.”
 Actually it’s just a standard crappy old 4 cylinder, it just hasn’t had its life sucked out of it by a lumbering auto gearbox.

 Manuals give better control.
 The gear it’s in is always the gear you want it to be in.
 Offroad, they provide better engine braking and more responsive power which makes them safer on steep terrain.
 Provided you’ve got low enough gearing, in a manual you can chug along smoothly and slowly on very steep terrain, ascending or descending at basically idle rpm, without having to touch the brake pedal or accelerator pedal.
 The direct drive means stepping up over a rock or ledge is smooth and requires no extra throttle input as the drivetrain immediately loads up and pushes the vehicle up the obstacle.
 Dropping down a rock or step results in immediate engine braking and a safe and slow descent, again with no adjustment required to throttle or any requirement to touch the brakes.
 Going slowly on the steep stuff in an auto requires constant adjustments to the throttle to make it up over obstacles and then immediate backing off of the throttle and application of brakes when dropping down obstacles.
 The throttle and braking cannot be done with perfect anticipation which often results in failure to advance up obstacles and dropping down obstacles too quickly.
 Note an auto can be better over rough terrain if a vehicle doesn’t have sufficiently low gearing.
 The auto allows some engine slip at crawling speed through the torque converter, whereas on a manual you need to be constantly playing with the clutch, sometimes letting it slip excessively, to achieve the same result.

 Auto’s do have advantages which may be handy for some people, these are just my reasons for wanting a manual.

 I want to use as least fuel as possible on my touring.
 This improves my touring capability since it means I have more resources to fund it.
 In my opinion more than four cylinders are unnecessary – rarely there might be a good reason for it but usually not.
-Lot’s of cylinders is an old fashioned way of building cars.
 Modern four cylinders will tow just about anything and have plenty of power.
 Many people are towing large caravans with four cylinder vehicles without a problem.
 They have as much power as larger engines of a few years ago.
 Regardless of your views on global warming, we are using energy at an unsustainable rate.
 With everything we do we should be optimising our energy usage so that we conserve the environment.
 For really heavy towing, like a 3.5 tonne caravan or fifth wheeler, a larger engined vehicle may be better, even though a 4 cylinder ute is rated to tow it.
 A larger engine should be less stressed and more reliable in this sort of application, ,and a heavier vehicle will afford more stability.
-But if you do want to tow a fifth wheeler then perhaps you need to have a think about what you are trying to achieve when traveling the outback.
+But if you do want to tow a fifth wheeler then perhaps you need to have a think about what you are trying to achieve when travelling the outback.
 Replicating your house is not what you are trying to achieve.
 If that’s your goal then stay home.
-If traveling then scale down, simplify and enjoy nature.
+If travelling then scale down, simplify and enjoy nature.
 Save some energy for future generations and free up some beer funds.
 Experience the wilderness rather than isolating yourself from it in a fancy box.
-If you really need more power consider fitting a diesel performance chip.
+If you really need more power from a smaller engine consider fitting a diesel performance chip.
 This will come at the expense of reliability.

 I don’t want constant 4WD either.
 Carting around an extra differential, turning all those extra shafts and gears, and doing it whilst on a high traction surface and cruising on a highway?
 Seems wasteful to me.
 Save weight and fuel with selectable 4WD.
 It may be fun in a full time 4WD to be able to plant your foot around a corner in wet conditions but it’s a big price to pay.
 I’d rather not plant my foot, save the environment and buy more beer.